About arc42

 Medium, Low

-Sends a fake request claiming victory ("winner": true) without playing
+Sends a fake request claiming victory ("winner": true) or an illegal move

-Backend (Validation Logic)
+Backend (Validation Logic in Node/Rust)

 Normal Operation